zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ### Tested Hardware Coordinatoros

 The plugin has been full developpped on [Zigate](https://zigate.fr) controller and in closed relationship with the [Zigate](https://zigate.fr) manufactuer.
-Since late 2021 where we have stated opening the plugin to further brands of Coordinators we have focussed on the [zzh](https://electrolama.com/projects/zig-a-zig-ah/) from [Electrolama](https://electrolama.com).
+Since late 2021 where we have stated opening the plugin to further brands of Coordinators and we have focussed on the [zzh](https://electrolama.com/projects/zig-a-zig-ah/) from [Electrolama](https://electrolama.com), thanks to their sponsorship.

 Any Texas Instruments CC2531, CC13x2, CC26x2 adapters based on the [Zigbee Network Processors](http://dev.ti.com/tirex/content/simplelink_zigbee_sdk_plugin_2_20_00_06/docs/zigbee_user_guide/html/zigbee/introduction.html ) should be supported, more information could be found on [zigpy-znp](https://github.com/zigpy/zigpy-znp) which provided the layer to interface with the coordinator.
 You can also find a list of [Supported Adapters](https://www.zigbee2mqtt.io/guide/adapters/#recommended) which also works with [zigpy-znp](https://github.com/zigpy/zigpy-znp) and so should work with the plugin